Guide · Published Apr 26, 2026 · 20 min read

 Automation also unlocks two things manual cannot.
 The first is historical run-over-run deltas, with every change tracked automatically and timestamped.
 The second is multi-prompt aggregation across hundreds of variants, which is where the Omniscient and Citation Labs research on prompt patterns becomes operationally useful at scale (Omniscient Digital, 2025).

 This is the problem friction AI was built to solve.
-We track the 15-prompt framework (and your custom prompts) across ChatGPT, Claude, Perplexity, and Gemini on a quarterly, monthly, or weekly schedule, and surface the deltas that matter.
+We track the 15-prompt starter set (and your custom prompts) across ChatGPT, Claude, Perplexity, and Gemini on a quarterly, monthly, or weekly schedule, and surface the deltas that matter.
 If you are already at the 2-hour-per-week threshold, the manual-to-automated math is straightforward.
 If you are not, run the manual workflow above and revisit when the spreadsheet stops fitting.

 Frequently Asked Questions